-To develop distributions of available forced-air furnace equipment models, RER relied on information maintained by prominent trade organizations such as the Gas Appliance Manufacturers Association (GAMA).
-RER has included examinations of model availability for 1998 through 2000.
+To develop distributions of available forced-air furnace equipment models, RER relied on information maintained by the Commission.
+RER has included examinations of model availability for 1998 through 2001.
 This information will continue to be updated in future RMST HVAC reports.